bmos1/bmos1/win-data-exfiltration.md

 # Windows Data Exfiltration

+* Use Remote Desktop Session using xfreerdp3 with +clipboard
 * Use kali linux NC windows binary
 * Locate file transfer utilities on Windows systems
 * File copy to/from anonymous samba share with copy